Fonta1n3/FullyNoded/Docs/QandA.md

 > Before doing the below, try rebooting Tor on the node server side, force quitting FN and see if it connects, double check you added your tor v3 url correctly with the right port at the end, typically `:8332` for mainnet.

-Recreate your hidden service url like so: `http://rpcuser:rpcpassword@xxx.onion:8332`, paste it in to a Tor browser as if you were visiting a website, if your connection is alive and functioning properly you will get a `server only responds to POST requests` error in the Tor browser.
+Recreate your hidden service url like so: `http://rpcuser:rpcpassword@xxx.onion:8332`, paste it in to a Tor browser as if you were visiting a website, if your connection is alive and functioning properly you will get a `server only responds to POST requests` error or `JSONRPC server handles only POST requests` error in the Tor browser.
 If you do not get that error then something is wrong, again check the Tor and Bitcoin Core logs to debug the issue.

 #### Question: What is the best of breed desktop wallet to connect to your node?